Titles listed for identification purposes only.

 The most notable advantage of utilizing nuclear power is the fact that nuclear facilities emit zero greenhouse gases when producing electricity.
 When compared to fossil fuel plants, nuclear power plants are exponentially safer on a per unit electricity generated basis.
-Furthermore, nuclear is by far the safest source of energy, resulting in a significantly reduced number of fatalities per year that is 99.7% fewer than coal, 99.6% fewer than oil, and 97.5% fewer than gas.
+Furthermore, nuclear is by far one of the safest sources of energy, resulting in a significantly reduced number of fatalities per year that is 99.7% fewer than coal, 99.6% fewer than oil, and 97.5% fewer than gas.
+Encouraging the use of nuclear power as well as other renewable sources of energy such as wind and solar should be both an economic and national security priority.

 WE NEED ADVANCED NUCLEAR REACTORS